ucbrise/flor/docs/storage.md

 metrics read out of captured text, which live in the cache alone (see [capture](capture.md)).

-So run history travels with the code that produced it.
-A teammate runs `git fetch && git checkout flor.branch && python -m flordb unpack` and has everyone's metrics — no server, no bucket, no bill.
+So run history travels with the code that produced it, but only as far as you push it.
+Auto-commits stay local until you push a `flor.` branch, and you can merge selected trial branches into one, such as `flor.dev`, before sharing.
+A teammate who checks out a pushed branch runs `python -m flordb unpack` to load its metrics — no server, no bucket, no bill.

 ## Where auto-commits land